MattThommes/amplify-react-app/README.dev.md

     10. Start Command: `npm start`
     11. Select `AWS profile` for the authentication method you want to use.
     12. Select `amplify-feb2021-b` for the profile you want to use.
-11. Commit changes then push:
+11. Commit changes then push.
+Don’t forget newly generated files:
     1. `git add .gitignore`
     2. `git add package-lock.json`
     3. `git add amplify`